jagadeesh944078/Namaste-JavaScript/thiskeyword/README.md

 // this i

 - arrow functions dont provide their own this binding.it retains the this value of the enclosing lexical context

+- **strict mode vs non strict mode**
+- non strict mode
+- if bf is present output bf or crush

+- if you want to call function with any object basically we use call method by passing that object reference